HarshithaBoddu/web-app/README.md

 Our idea is a web application named **CARE4YOU** which consists of a predictor along with an online appointment booking system and a Medicine Checker.

-The tool covid predictor predicts the risk level of a person being affected by covid-19, taking into consideration some of the factors like cold, cough, sore throat etc. The risk level will be either predicted as low, moderate or high.
-The patients with risk level low and moderate will be able to book an appointment with their doctor but the patients with the high level will not be able to book an appointment but will be guided to get tested at the nearest covid-19 test centres .
+The tool **Covid Predictor** predicts the **Risk level of a person being affected by Covid-19**, taking into consideration some of the factors like Cold, Cough, Sore Throat etc. The risk level will be either predicted as **Low, Moderate or High**.
+The patients with risk level low and moderate will be able to book an appointment with their doctor but the patients with the high level will not be able to book an appointment but will be Guided to get tested at the nearest Covid-19 Test Centres .

 To build the covid-19 predicted tool we have used a Machine Learning algorithm, **Random Forest algorithm** which gave us an **accuracy of 98%**.